Skytuna/Tipotly/README.md

 # A platform where you can store financial information about your trips with your friends.
 [Example Site]

+This project was created due to the lost time while figuring out how much money who should give to who after trips that we make with my friends.
 ![alt text](https://skytuna.s-ul.eu/jtXqvRFr)
 ![alt text](https://skytuna.s-ul.eu/UUOBVl98)